psimko/holis_pipeline/README.md

 # holis_pipeline
 HOLiS pipeline for nuclei detection and extraction of spectral information

+This branch is for analyzing mouse brains.<br/>
+This branch is for ome-zarr data.<br/>
+This branch introduces the new method for extracting spectral information based on nuclei segmentation mask and adding volumetric layers around it.

 Current version expects to have foreground/background mask and mask of very bright signal areas (like cerebellum in the mouse brain) that distort the detection.
 1) Fuse stripes into composite tiff planes, using `fuse_tiffs.py` script (`python fuse_tiffs.py <path_to_tiff_stacks> <path_to_output_folder>`)
 2) Rearrange the composite tiffs into folders (nuclei/1, colors/2, colors/3, colors/4, colors/5).